-This is the fifth webinar in our RoB 2 Learning Live series, and will explain how to use the fourth domain of the RoB 2: bias in measurement of the outcome.
-We will discuss the signalling questions, including whether the method of measuring the outcome was inappropriate; if the measurement or ascertainment of the outcome could have differed between the intervention groups; whether outcome assessors were aware of the intervention received by study participants; if assessment of the outcome could have been influenced by knowledge of the intervention received and if it is likely that assessment of the outcome was influenced by knowledge of the intervention received.
-We will show the algorithm for how answers to signalling questions are mapped to judgements about risk of bias for the domains, along with worked examples.
+These videos, originally part of the RoB 2: Learning Live webinar series, explain how to use the fourth domain of the RoB 2: bias in measurement of the outcome.
+The presenters discuss the signalling questions, including whether the method of measuring the outcome was inappropriate; if the measurement or ascertainment of the outcome could have differed between the intervention groups; whether outcome assessors were aware of the intervention received by study participants; if assessment of the outcome could have been influenced by knowledge of the intervention received and if it is likely that assessment of the outcome was influenced by knowledge of the intervention received.
+Finally, the presenters show the algorithm for how answers to signalling questions are mapped to judgements about risk of bias for the domains, along with worked examples..

 Asbjørn Hrobjartsson is Professor of evidence based medicine and clinical research methodology in the University of Southern Denmark’s Department of Clinical Research and Head of research of Centre for Evidence-based Medicine Odence (CEBMO) at Odense University Hospital.
 He is co-convenor of the Cochrane Bias Methods Group, member of the Cochrane Scientific Committee and a former interim senior editor of the Cochrane Library.
 His research interests involves theoretical and empirical issues related to bias in clinical trials and systematic reviews, blinding, placebo, and conflicts of interests, as well as reporting guidelines and tools to address risk of bias.